New Brunn--Minkowski and functional inequalities via convexity of entropy: Introduction

-A key feature of HWI type inequalities, perhaps even the motivation behind it in \cite{OttoVillani00}, is that they interpolate between two other important families of inequalities.
-At one end, by setting $\mu_{0} = \mu$ and $\mu_{1} = \gamma$, lies the setting of the Gaussian logarithmic Sobolev inequality, first popularized in the mathematical community through a contribution of Gross \cite{Gross75}, although it had appeared previously in the work of Federbush \cite{Federbush69} and even earlier as an information-theoretic uncertainty principle by Stam \cite{Stam59}. \begin{cor}[A logarithmic Sobolev inequality with an application] Let $\mu$ be an even strongly log-concave probability measure on $\R^n$.
+To compare our inequality \eqref{eq: HWIintro} with the original HWI inequality \eqref{eq: originalHWI}, the reader may raise both sides of \eqref{eq: HWIintro} to the power $n$ and send $n \to \infty$.
+A key feature of HWI type inequalities, perhaps even the motivation behind it in \cite{OttoVillani00}, is that they unify two other important families of inequalities.
+At one end, by setting $\mu_{0} = \mu$ and $\mu_{1} = \gamma$ in Theorem \ref{thm: HWIintro}, after some elementary manipulations, we get a refinement of the Gaussian Logarithmic Sobolev inequality.
+Although first popularized in the mathematical community through a contribution of Gross (\cite{Gross75}), the Gaussian Logarithmic Sobolev inequality had previously appeared in the work of Federbush (\cite{Federbush69}) and even earlier as an information-theoretic uncertainty principle by Stam (\cite{Stam59}). \begin{cor}[A Logarithmic Sobolev inequality with an application] Let $\mu$ be an even strongly log-concave probability measure on $\R^n$.
 Then,

 Therefore,